heathermhargreaves/personal-blog/posts/discord-flex-integration.md

 The experience with my teammates was a blast, and we won the hackathon beating out 20+ teams and over 100 participants.

+This guide was originally published on Twilio's blog.

 **Original post: [Integrate Discord and Sentiment Analysis with Twilio Flex](https://www.twilio.com/en-us/blog/discord-sentiment-analysis-twilio-flex)**